felgueres/birdseyeview/README.md

 # Vision

 In this repo I'm learning modern computer vision techniques.
-The idea is to an api with primitives (eg. segmentation, scene understanding, tracking) that makes it easy to experiment, eval and develop product ideas.
+The idea is to build primitives (eg. segmentation, scene understanding, tracking) to experiment easily, eval and develop product ideas.

 I'm currently using a Logicam c920s Pro 1080 and a Sony A5000 and M3 18GB.